needle-tools/unity-analyzers-starter/README.md

 Unity Analyzer test/dev package.

+The included solution is setup to copy the dll to the package on build time

 ## Introduction
 - Analyzers are dlls in Unity
 - They apply globally if they are outside of an asmdef (can be inside a package) or locally when inside a package